hemaa17/telco-churn-prediction/README.md

 # telco-churn-prediction
-Developed 85% accurate Telecom Churn Prediction model using Python (scikit-learn) on IBM dataset.
-Identified Monthly Charges and short tenure as key drivers.
-Created executive dashboard recommending 50% churn reduction strategies via contract optimization.
+I developed a Telecom Churn Prediction model achieving 85% accuracy using Python and Scikit-Learn.
+By analyzing the IBM dataset, I identified that high monthly charges and short-term contracts are the primary drivers of customer attrition.
+To translate these technical insights into business value, I designed a UI/UX executive dashboard that provides actionable risk scores and retention strategies, aimed at reducing churn by 50% through contract optimization and targeted customer engagement